Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 *Provided by golfcourseindustry.com

-Golf Course Maintenance Staff & Crew Breakdown
+Golf Course Maintenance Staff and Crew Breakdown

-• General Maintenance Technicians—the title “general maintenance technician” is a catch-all for general maintenance workers on a golf course.
-A few common responsibilities for golf course maintenance staff include troubleshooting and repairs around the facility, answering and responding to maintenance calls for assistance, completing any maintenance and repair tasks assigned by the superintendent, and monitoring the use and inventory of spare parts, equipment, and all maintenance supplies.
+• General maintenance technicians: The title “general maintenance technician” is a catch-all for general maintenance workers on a golf course.
+A few common responsibilities for golf course maintenance staff include troubleshooting and repairs around the facility, answering and responding to maintenance calls for assistance, completing any maintenance and repair tasks assigned by the superintendent, and monitoring the use and inventory of spare parts, equipment and all maintenance supplies.
 A typical salary for a golf course maintenance technician is approximately $24,000 annually, depending upon experience and location.

 What Are Common Golf Course Maintenance Tasks?

 A lot goes into running and maintaining a successful golf course.
-A few of the most common—potentially daily—tasks for course upkeep include:
+A few of the most common — potentially daily — tasks for course upkeep include:

-• Raking bunkers—bunkers should be raked at least a few times per week, though evaluated on a daily basis to ensure optimal conditions.
+• Raking bunkers: Bunkers should be raked at least a few times per week, though evaluated on a daily basis to ensure optimal conditions.
 The good news is that this time-consuming task can be completed more efficiently with a mechanical bunker rake.

-• Moving tee markers—tee markers should be assessed regularly to determine whether they should be moved.
+• Moving tee markers: Tee markers should be assessed regularly to determine whether they should be moved.
 If there is severe wear, some tees may require divot repair.

-• Fertilizing rough grass areas—Rough grass areas have minimal mowing, but they do require their share of fertilization and watering.
+• Fertilizing rough grass areas: Rough grass areas have minimal mowing, but they do require their share of fertilization and watering.

-• Maintaining trees in high traffic areas—Most tree work occurs in the winter months, but during the other months, check for weak and hanging limbs on trees that are in high-traffic areas such as walk-paths and clubhouses.
+• Maintaining trees in high traffic areas: Most tree work occurs in the winter months, but during the other months, check for weak and hanging limbs on trees that are in high-traffic areas such as walk-paths and clubhouses.

-• Emptying trash cans—all golf course trash cans should be emptied and cleaned on a regular basis.
+• Emptying trash cans: All golf course trash cans should be emptied and cleaned on a regular basis.
 This will reduce the likelihood of littering or the overflowing of bins, both of which will diminish your course’s natural beauty.

 Benefits of Golf Course Maintenance